-European outlets are reporting that the Dacia Spring will be manufactured alongside the K-ZE by eGT (a joint venture company of the Dongfeng Motor Group and the Renault-Nissan Alliance) in Shiyan, China.
+The Dacia Spring will be manufactured alongside the K-ZE by eGT (a joint venture company of the Dongfeng Motor Group and the Renault-Nissan Alliance) in Shiyan, China.
 Production capacity of the Chinese plant could increase from 100,000 units/year to 130,000 units/year with the additional European market allocation.

-At the global premiere of the Renault Kwid in May 2015 in India, then then-CEO of Renault Carlos Ghosn said there was no plans for a ‘Dacia’ Kwid.
-However he was only referring to the petrol variants, and global demand for low-cost electric vehicles has caught on since then.
+At the global premiere of the Renault Kwid in May 2015 in India, then then-CEO of Renault Carlos Ghosn said there was no plan for a ‘Dacia’ Kwid.
+However, he was only referring to the petrol variants, and global demand for low-cost electric vehicles has caught on since then.
 In the post-COVID world, commuters would prefer personal mobility to shared mobility due to concerns of catching an infection.

-Dacia says it has 6.5 million customers worldwide via selling the Sandero, Logan and Duster models.
+Dacia says it has 6.5 million customers worldwide built up by the success of the Sandero, Logan and Duster models.
 The Spring Electric is a display of how the company continues to evolve with the times while staying true to Dacia’s original values of making reliable, affordable simple and modern cars.

-Dacia Spring Concept – Image Gallery
+Dacia Spring Electric – Image Gallery

-The K-ZE which gave Dacia the Spring is an electric version of the made-for-India Renault Kwid that launched the CMF-A platform.
+The K-ZE which gave Dacia brand the Spring is an electric version of the made-for-India Renault Kwid that launched the CMF-A platform.

 Renault India will build on the Kwid’s platform at its engineering centre near Chennai to bring out its first electric vehicle.
-Codenamed ‘XBA EV,’ the electric city car could launch as the cheapest of its kind (undercutting the Mahindra eKUV100 that is priced at Rs 8.25 lakh ex-showroom Delhi).
-The Spring could be a possible preview of the XBA EV as it is most recent iteration of the electric car and we don’t expect many differences in the features of the two vehicles.
+Codenamed Renault XBA EV, the electric city car could launch as the cheapest of its kind (undercutting the Mahindra eKUV100 that is priced at Rs 8.25 lakh ex-showroom Delhi).
+The Spring could be a possible preview of the XBA EV as it is the most recent iteration of the electric car and big differences in the features of the two vehicles is unlikely except on the level of safety.
 The Spring is one of the 5 global electric cars that has a strong Indian connection.